ArthurEglin/SenSwiss2023/GUI/README.md

-# General user interface (GUI) repository of the 2023 SenSwiss Team
+# Graphical user interface (GUI) repository of the 2023 SenSwiss Team

 **Table of content:**
  - [Structure](#Structure)